President’s Emergency Plan for AIDS Relief (PEPFAR)

 Before the passage of PEPFAR, only 50,000 people in Sub-Saharan Africa were receiving treatment for HIV/AIDS.
 And the typical cost of antiviral treatment for one person was $10,000 per year; now the cost has come down to under $200 per person, enabling over 200,000 more people to receive treatment under the PEPFAR program.

-Presidential Emergency Plan for AIDS Relief (PEPFAR) FDA: More than 150 antiretroviral drugs available through PEPFAR for worldwide HIV/AIDS relief
+President's Emergency Plan for AIDS Relief (PEPFAR) About FDA's PEPFAR program, including a listing of medicines approved and tentatively approved in association with the program.
+FDA: More than 150 antiretroviral drugs available through PEPFAR for worldwide HIV/AIDS relief

 FDA news release (7/23/2012)